containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

   ![Podman is running](img/running-a-local-kubernetes-cluster-with-podman-desktop/podman-is-running.png)

-  Now you can start working with containers.
+At this point, you can start working with containers.

 ## Installing and starting your local Kubernetes provider: Kind